gauravbaruah/modeled-stream-utility/push-pull-pareto/Readme.md

 -DONE convert code to python 3
 -DONE run code and check that results are same as previous
 - write in code for only pull scenario
+    - generate results
+- write in code for push-pull spectrum
+    - generate results
 - use cluster qrels for TS 13 and TS 14
-    - for push and pull
-- write in code for push-pull spectrum
-    - run the code
-    - also run it using cluster qrels
+    - generate results
+- visualization of pareto-frontiers
     - ? can we visualize performance over the entire spectrum
+    - ? small multiples plots
+    - ?
+3D plots
+- ? which systems are on the frontier the most
 - write in code for interaction models
     - run the code for pull, push, pull-push

 #### Software requirements
 - (Anaconda Python 3.6)[https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh]